cliffordp/tk-event-weather/readme.txt

 == Changelog ==
 *Changelog DIFFs for all versions are available at <a href="http://plugins.trac.wordpress.org/browser/tk-event-weather/trunk" target="_blank">WordPress SVN</a>.*

+= Version 1.5.4 =
+* December, 2017
+* Moved Customizer options from PHP to JS for better performance and extensibility (i.e. best practices).
+As a result, WordPress version 4.9 or later is required.
+* Updated Freemius SDK from v1.2.2.9 to v1.2.3

 = Version 1.5.3 =
 * November 28, 2017